-Success is measured in income, donor numbers and in terms of acquisition, retention and reactivation rates.
-The annual giving program focuses on donations varying in size from a few dollars up to several thousand dollars.
+The Regular Giving Analyst will assist in gaining support from individual donors; primarily alumni, staff, students and members of the wider University community to drive donors to the University.
+Success is measured in income and donor numbers, in terms of participation, acquisition and renewal rates.
+The Regular Giving programs' focus is on donations varying in size from a few dollars up to several thousand dollars.

-The annual giving program currently solicits donations through direct mail (DM), electronic direct mail (eDM) and associated social media, a telethon program, staff giving, and an on-campus student appeal.
-These programs are undertaken on behalf of faculties and divisions across the University.
+The Regular Giving program currently solicits donations through a student-led telethon program, direct mail (DM), electronic direct mail (eDM) and associated social media, staff giving, and an on-campus student program.
+These programs are undertaken on behalf of and in conjunction with Faculties and divisions across the University